 Call centre hotline to report illegal citizens is now open

-Channel Nine’s A Current Affair recently aired an”Australian Television Exclusive” allowing them inside a new call centre hotline to report illegal citizens officially known as the Immigration and Citizenship fraud reporting call centre.
+Channel Nine’s A Current Affair aired an”Australian Television Exclusive” back in 2016 allowing them inside a new call centre hotline to report illegal citizens officially known as the Immigration and Citizenship fraud reporting call centre.

 Australian Government keen to continue tightening Border Management procedures

 Australia’s visa over-stayer ‘dob-in hotline’ receives about 30,000 calls a year but with 62,000 illegally staying here, they would like that number to be much higher.

 Stephen Allen, commissioner of the Border Management Assistance, doesn’t believe Australia is a nation of dobbers, but thinks “we are a nation of people who take the protection of the community very seriously”.